pylipp/financeager/README.md

 FINANCEAGER
 ===========

 An application that helps you administering your daily expenses and earnings.
-Interact via the command line interface.
+Interact via the command line interface `fina`.

 The `financeager` backend holds databases (internally referred to as 'periods').
 A period contains entries of a certain year.